w3b3d3v/kyodo-protocol/README.md

+# Kyōdō Protocol

+The future of work is being transformed by the relationship between Professionals, Communities and Businesses.
+Kyōdō Protocol facilitates trusted connections between these professional parties with a decentralized, blockchain-driven solution.
+The protocol provides a payments system with verifiable credentials and proof of curriculum using Zero Knowledge Proofs (ZKP) to enhance privacy.

+For more information about how Kyōdō functions, head to [Kyōdō Protocol docs](https://docs.kyodoprotocol.xyz/).

 ## Prerequisites

 Before you begin, make sure you have Node.js and npm installed on your machine.
 If not, you can download and install them from the [official Node.js website](https://nodejs.org/).